-Saint John the Baptist has a special place among the male Saints honored in Crete, therefore there are many temples honored in his name.
-Specifically, Saint John is the second series honored saint after St. George.
+Saint John the Baptist has a special place among the male saints honored in Crete, therefore there are many temples honored in his name.
+Specifically, Saint John is the second series honored saint after Saint George.
 On August 29, the Church celebrates the Decapitation of St. John the Baptist.
-Saint John during this day is called rigologos (causing shivering) due to the belief that whoever who does not fasten during this day feels shivering.
+Saint John during this day is called rigologos (causing shivering) due to the belief that whoever does not fasten during this day feels shivering.

-On the temple walls see still see some holes, serving as ceramic speakers, for improving sound effect inside the temple.
+On the temple walls see still see some holes, serving as ceramic speakers, for improving sound effects inside the temple.